-The directors of Video Performance Limited (the "company") have prepared the 2018 Annual Transparency Report and remain solely responsible for it and for the creation and maintenance of all accounting and other records supporting its contents.
+The directors of Video Performance Limited (the "company") have prepared the 2021 Transparency report and remain solely responsible for it and for the creation and maintenance of all accounting and other records supporting its contents.
+The company's directors are also responsible for identifying and ensuring that the company complies with the terms of Regulation 21 of the Collective Management of Copyright (EU Directive) Regulations 2016 (the "Regulations").